calvinalkan/better-wordpress-hooks/README.md

 - [Brain Monkey](https://github.com/Brain-WP/BrainMonkey)
 - [WP_Mock](https://github.com/10up/wp_mock).

-Both are great and work.
-I have used them both before.
-But it never felt right to have to use a dedicated mocking a framework just so that all the code does not blow up, because WordPress Core functions are undefined.
+Both are great and work, I have used them both before.
+However, it never felt right to have to use a dedicated mocking framework just so that all the code does not blow up because WordPress Core functions are undefined.

 Inspired by the way Laravel handles [event testing](https://laravel.com/docs/8.x/mocking#event-fake), BetterWpHooks was built with testing in mind before the first line of code was written.